 - 1 star!
 The artistic performance is amateurish, ill-prepared, error-prone, and/or lacking in confidence which tarnishes the overall impact and enjoyment of the show for the audience.

 - The performer(s) has made some effort, but overall it comes across as a lacklustre performance.
 The errors and technical faults are evident at times and have the potential to detract from the audience’s enjoyment of the show.

 - Good performances from the majority of the cast of the show.
 On a few occasions there is a lack of confidence or a lack of technical ability but for the most part this does not impact the audience’s overall appreciation of the performance.

 - Great casting and solid performances, especially those playing key roles or taking centre stage.

 - Five Stars!
 Exceptional casting and performances from everyone on stage.
-Timings, empathy, delivery, artistic skill are to the highest level and award-worthy.
+Timings, empathy, delivery, artistic skill are to the highest level.
 Stand-out and faultless performances from all involved.
 Award-worthy!